MysticalRobot/Adaptive-Labyrinth-Escapist/README.md

     ```
     > e.g. clone the repository with git

-3. The only dependency for this project is Pygame, which can be installed via `pip`.
+3. The dependencies for this project are Pygame, Pandas, and Matplotlib, all of which can be installed via `pip`.

     ```
-    pip install pygame
+    pip install pygame pandas matplotlib
     ```

 4. That's it!